Skip to main content

 Multi-level title header

 Sometimes, some fields are composite structures, such as beans or structure lists.
-When filling in sequentially, blank cells will be automatically skipped in the streaming format, which makes it easy to make mistakes in practice.
-In addition, the streaming format does not support blank cells to represent default values, and cannot intuitively limit a subfield to a certain store, which brings some inconvenience.
-Multi-level headers can be used to qualify bean or container subfields, improving readability and avoiding unexpected errors in streaming formats.
+When filling in order, blank cells will be automatically skipped in the flow format, which makes it easy to write errors in practice.
+In addition, the flow format does not support blank cells to represent default values, and it is also impossible to intuitively limit a subfield to a certain store, which brings some inconvenience.
+Multi-level titles can be used to limit the sub-fields of beans or containers, which improves readability and avoids unexpected errors in streaming formats.

 colloumlimit